 For help managing reservations, waitlist and planning guest seating strategically ahead of service, use Rezku Reservations for iPad.

 Load balancing the servers is an important role of the host.
 When servers’ sections are properly rotated guests receive better service and more attention.
 Keeping track of it all in your head is hard, however.

-To improve the effectiveness of your host’s server rotations use a robust host stand management platform like Rezku Prime.
+To improve the effectiveness of your host’s server rotations use a robust host stand management platform.
 Add servers to sections and easily see how many guests each server is currently serving.
 Manually or automatically rotate parties between sections.

 8. Distribute Menus